awfultie/Plus2/README.md

 To configure Plus 2, click its icon in your browser's toolbar and select "Options", or use the in-chat menu.
 The options page allows for deep customization of every feature.

 The page is organized with a sidebar for easy navigation and includes live previews for the Gauge and Leaderboard to help you style them perfectly.

+For a complete reference of all available options, see the [OPTIONS.md](OPTIONS.md) documentation.

 ### General Settings:
 *   **URL Filtering (Twitch):** Limit where the extension is active on Twitch.